-Dividends on portfolio shares, i.e. shares that do not qualify as subsidiary shares or group shares (the shareholding is less than 10%), are taxed at the corporate tax rate of 22%; however, only 70% of the dividends from portfolio shares in unlisted companies are included in the taxable income, giving an effective tax rate of 15.4%.
+Dividends on portfolio shares, i.e. shares that do not qualify as subsidiary shares or group shares (the shareholding is less than 10%), are tax exempt as of 1 January 2025.

 Generally, a company resident in Denmark must withhold tax at a rate of 27% where dividends are paid to non-resident shareholders.
 The obligation to withhold tax applies to the payment of dividends to all types of shareholders, whether individuals or companies, resident in Denmark or abroad.